MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-roles-and-teams.md

 ms.custom: e2e-data-management, think-tank
 ---

-# Understand the roles and teams for data management and analytics in Azure
+# Understand the teams for data management and analytics in Azure

 For Cloud-scale analytics, we recommend moving teams like ingest, processing, analysis, consumption, and visualization from working in horizontally siloed teams, to agile vertical cross domain teams in each tier.
 Platform teams like data platform operations and platform operations are grouped together in a common platform group.